Fusion and (non)-rigidity of Virasoro Kac modules in logarithmic minimal models at $(p,q)$-central charge: Intertwining operators and Virasoro tensor categories

 \begin{Remark} For $c=c_{p,q}$ where $p,q\geq 2$ and $\mathrm{gcd}(p,q)=1$, the braided tensor category $\mathcal{O}_{c_{p,q}}$ does not include the Verma modules $\mathcal{V}_{r,s}$ or the Feigin-Fuchs modules $\mathcal{F}_{r,s}$, since these modules do not have finite length.
 But $\mathcal{O}_{c_{p,q}}$ does include all proper quotients of the Verma modules $\mathcal{V}_{r,s}$ and all Kac modules $\mathcal{K}_{r,s}$. \end{Remark}

-For a $C_1$-cofinite module $W$, we call $\dim(W/C_1(W))$ the \textit{cofinite dimension} of $W$.
-The next two propositions on cofinite dimension will help constrain the size of certain tensor product modules in $\mathcal{O}_{c_{p,q}}$.
-The first is a quantitative version of the Key Theorem of \cite{Miy}; the bound on cofinite dimension is the number of independent solutions to a finite system of differential equations (see \cite[Equation 2.3]{Miy}): \begin{Proposition} If $W_1$ and $W_2$ are $C_1$-cofinite modules for a vertex operator algebra and $\mathcal{Y}$ is a surjective intertwining operator of type $\binom{W_3}{W_1\,W_2}$, then $W_3$ is also $C_1$-cofinite.
+For a $C_1$-cofinite module $W$, we call $\dim(W/C_1(W))$ the \textit{cofinite dimension} of $W$ and denote it by $\dim_{C_1}(W)$.
+That is, $\dim_{C_1}(W)$ is the dimension of a minimal special subspace for $W$.
+The next three propositions on cofinite dimension will help constrain the size of certain tensor product modules in $\mathcal{O}_{c_{p,q}}$.
+The first was derived in \cite{Na} and is also a quantitative version of the Key Theorem of \cite{Miy}; the bound on cofinite dimension can be obtained as the number of independent solutions to a finite system of differential equations (see \cite[Equation 2.3]{Miy}): \begin{Proposition} If $W_1$ and $W_2$ are $C_1$-cofinite modules for a vertex operator algebra and $\mathcal{Y}$ is a surjective intertwining operator of type $\binom{W_3}{W_1\,W_2}$, then $W_3$ is also $C_1$-cofinite.
 In particular,

 \end{Proposition}